Voice Parts Guide

 The musical middle child.

 The lowest standard choir voice part.
 Bass singers anchor the entire ensemble — the harmonic foundation everything else is built on.
+Bass ranges vary considerably depending on age and voice maturity, so not every high school bass will comfortably sing the lowest notes below.

 The notes you feel vibrating in your chest.

-A choir containing all four voice families — soprano, alto, tenor, and bass.
+SATB meaning: a choir containing all four voice families — soprano, alto, tenor, and bass.
 The most common format for advanced high school and All-State choirs.

-| Voice Part | Rarity | Typical % of Mixed Choir |
+| Voice Part | How Common |

 | Soprano 1 | Very Common |